All Products

 kubectl create -f nginx-ns1.yaml -f nginx-ns2.yaml

-3. View the pod information.
+3. View pod information.

 kubectl get pod -A -l app=nginx

-The expected output indicates that the same subdirectory of the same NAS file system is mounted to pods in different namespaces.
+The output indicates that the same subdirectory of the same NAS file system is mounted to pods in different namespaces.

 NAMESPACE NAME READY STATUS RESTARTS AGE